snarrenberg/westerparse/docs/website.rst

 https://talus.artsci.wustl.edu/counterpoint_tester/

+[NOTE from July 15, 2020: A new, redesigned website will be available soon.]

 The web interface was written by Stephen Pentecost, Senior Digital Humanities Specialist at Washington University in St. Louis.